Herb Oils

 By this time, your herb oils should be ready to use.

-I use herb oils in salad dressings, for softening onions etc in the preparation stages of cooking a complete recipe and to make herby croutons.
+I use herb oil in salad dressings, for softening onions etc in the preparation stages of cooking a complete recipe and to make herby croutons.

 Herb Croutons

-Heat some herb oil in your frying pan and quickly fry small cubes of bread until they are crisp and golden.
+Heat some flavored oil in your frying pan and quickly fry small cubes of bread until they are crisp and golden.

-Alternatively, put some herb oil in a bowl and stir in your cubes of bread - stir well so that they are thoroughly coated with the oil.
+Alternatively, put some oil in a bowl and stir in your cubes of bread - stir well so that they are thoroughly coated.

 Then spread on a baking sheet and bake in the centre of a hot oven for about 5 minutes - it's a risky method as I normally burn them this way - I prefer the frying pan method :-)